How to Navigate the Acting Industry: Essential Career Advice and Guidance for Actors

 Buddhists believe in cause and effect, and the actual word Buddha means ‘one who has become enlightened'.

-6: Life’s Lessons and Authentic Self
+7: Life’s Lessons and Authentic Self

-When an audition doesn't go well, it can turn into self-blame and negative self talk that you aren't good enough.
+When an audition doesn't go well, it can turn into self-blame and negative self-talk that you aren't good enough.
 Instead, consider what you can learn from it and apply it to future auditions or seek our further training to hone your audition skills.

-No matter what you do in life, have faith in who you are, and always be authentic.
+Whatever you do in life, have faith in who you are, and always be authentic.
 When you network, audition, and meet new people, go into that room and have the courage to be your true self.
 This self-confidence will fuel you with positive energy and create positive interactions in the world around you.

 Pay attention to the lessons life is teaching you.
 Every experience holds within it an opportunity to further your development.